 Please, do not misunderstand us.
 None of these things are bad.
 However, they don’t always point to Jesus, and often can cause our focus to shift from Jesus to the needs of the organization.
 If you are still with us, you more than likely feel the same way or have seen the same thing.

-We turned back to the scriptures.
-We wanted to know the purpose of the church in general and how we were to conduct ourselves.
+We turned back to the scriptures because we wanted to know the purpose of the church in general and how we were to conduct ourselves.
 We turned to a passage of scripture which is a cornerstone piece for us.
 It is found in Matthew 25:34-40.

 (34) “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 (35) For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, (36) I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 (37) “Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 (38) When did we see you a stranger and invite you in, or needing clothes and clothe you?
 (39) When did we see you sick or in prison and go to visit you?’
 (40) “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’